vanyle/vectarine/docs/user-manual.md

 This manual is an unopiniated guide to making games using Vectarine.
 If you already have a bit of game making experience and want to integrate Vectarine into your workflow, this guide is for you.
 If you are new to making games, you can still read this guide, but an opiniated guide is in the works for you!

+> Parts annotated with 👷 are a work-in-progress and describe the goals of vectarine, not its current state.

 ## Getting started

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) as a text editor with the [Luau extension](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) but